 The Trustees have devolved the day-to-day management of the Academy Trust to the Senior Leadership Team ('SLT'), which is led by the Principal.
-The SLT comprises the Principal, Vice Principals, Assistant Vice Principal's and the School Business Leader.
+The SLT comprises the Principal, Vice Principals, Assistant Vice Principals, the School Business Leader, Director of Information and Systems, and Associate Senior Leaders.
 The Principal is the Academy Trust's Accounting Officer and has overall responsibility for the day-to-day financial management of the Academy Trust.
 The SLT implements the policies laid down by the Trustees and reports back to them on these and the Academy Trust's overall performance.

-During 2021/22 the Principal proposed senior team structural development to put in place the focused leadership capacity to deliver on the School's strategic intents moving beyond September 2022.
-This increases the leadership team at University of Birmingham School from ten to thirteen members and is in place for 2022/23.
+During 2021/22 the Principal proposed senior team structural development to put in place the focused leadership capacity to deliver on the School's strategic intents moving beyond August 2022.
+This increased the leadership team at University of Birmingham School from ten to fourteen members for 2022/23 - including two fixed term development roles of Associate Senior Leader.

-To support the School's progression to its seventh full year of operation, a new group of teaching, teaching-related and professional services staff were recruited.
-In order to replace staff who were moving on from the School, staff who gained internal promotions during the year, and accommodate the fully formed pupil and student population, eleven new teachers joined the School during the year or in readiness for September 2022.
-The School supported the induction and professional development of six ECTs (early career teachers - year 1) in 2021/22, and is placed to deliver the ECT Framework to twelve ECT staff members in 2022/23 - comprising five in ECT year 1 and seven in ECT year 2.
+To support the School's progression to its ninth full year of operation, a new group of teaching, teaching-related and professional services staff were recruited.
+In order to replace staff who were moving on from the School, or staff who gained internal promotions during the year, seven new teachers joined the School during the year or in readiness for September 2023.
+Two middle leaders progressed to two re-modelled Lead Practitioner posts with effect from September 2023 to strengthen the leadership of outreach (linked to University Training School developments) - alongside offering professional development routes.
+The School employs a significant number (nineteen) of Teaching Intervention Assistants (TAs) to support the inclusion of a higher than national number of pupils with additional needs.
+The School supported the induction and professional development of twelve ECTs (early career teachers) in 2022/23, and is placed to deliver the ECT Framework to eight ECT staff members in 2023/24 - comprising three in ECT year 1 and five in ECT year 2.
 Each ECT staff member has a mentor.
-The School also recruited a new Assistant SENDCo and a School Counsellor to meet the broad-ranging additional and pastoral needs catered for within the School.
+The School also recruited to the post of Safeguarding Manager given the resignation of the incumbent post-holder to relocate to another location.
+Trustees and leaders are committed to robust safeguarding and to retaining the staff capacity necessary for this.